herroug/bigOneTool/README.md

-# bigOneTool Developped by herroug aqvayli
+# bigOneTool Developped by herroug tita aqvayli
 Many options, checkers, mailler all in one soft

 what bigOneTool can do :